CodeChefVIT/.github/profile/README.md

 <h4 align="center">CodeChef-VIT is a non-commercial organisation with a goal to provide a platform for programmers and developers everywhere to meet, compete & have fun. </h4>

-> At CodeChef-VIT, we believe in the words of Matt Mullenweg - “Technology is best when it brings people together”.
+> At CodeChef-VIT, we believe in the words of Linus Torvalds - “Talk is cheap.
+Show me the code”.

 Get Involved
 ----